ehansis/til/pages/compare_dataframes.md

 # Real-life-compatible comparison of Pandas DataFrames in Python unit tests

-... sounds easy, right?
+Comparing two Pandas DataFrames for equality ... sounds easy, right?
 Often, the `pandas.DataFrame.equals` function does the job.
 According to [the docs](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.equals.html), this function